GoodNotes/interviews/Product-designer-I.md

 ### Presentation Topics

-1. A short self-introduction, and a high-level overview of one of your work.
+1. A short self-introduction, and a high-level overview of one piece of work.
 2. We want to understand:
     1. the goals of the project
     2. structure of the team you were a part of